 Material ConneXion (MCX) is the leading global platform for material innovation and solutions.
 Partnering with organizations seeking a sustainable and competitive edge, MCX helps the world stay on top of the ever-changing arena of innovative, advanced, and sustainable materials.

-Beyond the actively healthy material solutions, increased transparency about the chemistry of our materials and products means that we can source and specify solutions for interiors with full knowledge of our materials choices along with their short and long term effects.
-This puts the control, and responsibility, for the quality of our interior spaces and the occupants’ needs firmly back in the hands of the designer.
+Beyond highlighting healthy material solutions in eight categories (Carbon-Based, Cement-Based, Ceramic, Glass, Metal, Natural, Polymer, Process), MCX provides transparency about the chemistry of materials and products, allowing designers to source and specify solutions for interiors with full knowledge of their short and long-term effects.
+This puts control and responsibility firmly back in the hands of the designer.